gmlscripts/scripts/Graphics/Shaders/shader_set_uniform_rgba.md

 shader_set_uniform_rgba
 =======================

 This is a simple utility function to help set shader colors just a tiny bit more easily.
-It takes standard GM:Studio R, G, B, and Alpha values as arguments.
+It takes standard GameMaker R, G, B, and Alpha values as arguments.

 script: shader_set_uniform_rgba.gml